Kartic23/Kartic23/README.md

 💡 My core strengths include:

-- Proficiency in Java, C, and a solid foundation in web development (HTML, CSS)
+- Proficiency in Java, and a solid foundation in web development (HTML, CSS)
 - An enthusiasm for building functional, user-friendly applications
 - A mindset focused on continuous learning and improvement